Economic history of Taiwan: Modern history

 After the Kuomintang retreat to Taiwan, the Taiwanese society was relatively stable politically in the 1950s.
 However, it faced some obstacles economically as a result of the mass destruction during World War II and the Chinese hyperinflation in the 1940s.
 The sudden increase in population caused by the Kuomintang migration from mainland China also affected Taiwan's economy.

 Facing the economic pressure, the Kuomintang regime established several economic plans and policies.
 Of primary importance for the long-run growth of this economy was the commitment to education, beginning with universal elementary education, expanded to upper level schooling as basic levels of literacy were attained.
 The New Taiwan dollars were issued to replace the Old Taiwan dollars.
-Successful land reform also took place, enabled by the KMT's interesting role as recent immigrants, and not vested landowners.
+Successful land reform also took place, enabled by the KMT's position as recent immigrants, not established landowners.
 In addition, the United States aid also helped the reformation of Taiwan's economy.

+In the early 1950s, agriculture was the largest economic sector and the vast majority of Taiwanese were farmers.